tigerraj32/Cheetsheet-Collection/CodePush.md

   - Go to build settings and change the `Packaging->Info.plist file` to `AppName-uat.plist`
   - Now you have two plist file each for production and staging build, we can now configure the codepush deployment for each target
     - In AppName.plst add `CodePushDeploymentKey` = `Production key in codepush` and `DeploymentType` = `Production`
-    - In AppName-UAT.plst add `CodePushDeploymentKey` = `Staging key in codepush` and `DeploymentType` = `Staging`
+    - In AppName-UAT.plist add `CodePushDeploymentKey` = `Staging key in codepush` and `DeploymentType` = `Staging`
   - We will also get two scheme one for each target.
 This will help us choose production or staging build during debug and release activity.

   ### Sending Deployment Key and Type info to React Native from iOS

   Now its time to send the deployment key and deployment type to react native part from iOS end.
-Open AppDelegate.m and add the following code to send key information as a props to react native code.
+Open AppDelegate.m and add the following code to send key information as initialProps to react native code.
 Based on selected scheme we will get respective key and type.

   ```c
   - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions